 If you want more information about health care directives, please contact your health care provider, your attorney, or Minnesota Board on Aging's Senior LinkAge Line® at 800-333-2433.
 TTY: Minnesota Relay at 711 or 800-627-3529.
-This call is free.
+These calls are free.
 A suggested health care directive form is available on the internet at ucare.org/advance-directives.